tprrt/oe-build-easy/README.rst

 Description
 -----------

-A script to made easily an embedded Linux system with OpenEmbedded/Poky from scratch with a combo-layer configurations.
+A script to made easily an embedded Linux system with OpenEmbedded/Poky from scratch with a combo-layer configurations:
 - Download combo-layer script
 - Initialize repositories are defined in the combo-layer configuration
 - Source the build environment
 - Edit local.conf to update the build configuration (distro...)
 - Edit bblayers.conf to add additional layers
 - Run bitbake to build the target image

 Usage
 -----